 Solfeggio Frequencies as a Source of Healing

-Little did I know, at the time, how deeply ingrained music was in my whole being.
+Little did I know, at the time, how deep the infusion of music is in my whole being.
 I unwittingly left behind a part of my very soul.
-It wasn’t until years later that I realized how devastating that separation of myself from my music actually was on the rest of my life.
+It wasn’t until years later – but now I know how devastating that was for me.